What does site prep include?

 - Coordinate compaction, base rock, utility trenches, and final handoff condition

-Sacramento site conditions that matter
+Which Sacramento site conditions matter most?

 Many Sacramento Valley sites are flat but drainage-sensitive because clay soils can hold water.
 Foothill and edge-county sites add slope, rock, oak protection, and longer haul routes.
 A site prep quote should account for season, access, soil behavior, disposal, erosion control, and whether the next phase needs rough grade or pad-ready compaction.